SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/README.md

    yarn start
    ```

-5. **Access the Application**: Once the server is running, you can access the application by opening your web browser
+5. **Launch the Application**: After starting the server, simply open your web browser to access the application.

-## Interaction with the Website & Usage of the Web Application
+## Interacting with the Website & Utilizing the Web Application
 ### Navigation

 ![Screenshot 2024-03-22 153139](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/7bcb118a-295f-4e68-b0e7-68800e0c0201)

-Use the navigation bar at the top of the page to switch between different sections of the application: Dashboard, Products, and Orders.
+Please utilize the navigation bar located at the top of the page to switch between various sections of the application, including Dashboard, Products, and Orders.

 ### DASHBOARD
 ![Screenshot 2024-03-22 150952](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/64ab8f94-3488-4d79-84bb-41fcc4804935)

-The Dashboard page provides an overview of product and order information.
+ An Overview of product and order information given in DASHBOARD

 ### PRODUCT PAGE

 ![Screenshot 2024-03-22 152214](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/2c09e41a-b4da-46d4-bcec-ba0a30cb97c2)

-On the Products page, you can view, add, edit, and delete products.
+On the Products page, you have the ability to view, add, edit, and delete products.

 ### Editing a Product